 Our program instills a foundation of knowledge that will prepare you to work in a variety of diverse settings that align with your career interests.
-From primary care to national health agencies to home care delivered at the doorstep of the patient to addressing the rural health needs of Colorado and beyond, you decide the career path that you want to follow.
+From primary care to national health agencies to home care delivered at the doorstep of the patient to address the rural health needs of Colorado and beyond, you decide the career path that you want to follow.
 We will provide you with experiences and education to accelerate your journey.

 The AGPCNP program is structured to provide the student with:

 Graduates of this specialty track are eligible to apply for national certification by examination.
 You will learn more about the certification organizations appropriate for this specialty during the completion of your program.
-Upon successful completion of the certification examination, Adult Gerontology Primary Care Nurse Practitioners are eligible for licensure in all 50 states, including Colorado (visit the Colorado Board of Nursing APRN application forms page), where licensure is granted as an Advanced Practice Registered Nurse (APRN) and is required for practice.
+Upon successful completion of the certification examination, Adult-Gerontology Primary Care Nurse Practitioners are eligible for licensure in all 50 states, including Colorado (visit the Colorado Board of Nursing APRN application forms page), where licensure is granted as an Advanced Practice Registered Nurse (APRN) and is required for practice.

 A post-graduate certificate is available in this specialty.